HVAC Training and Career Information

 What is the job outlook in Canada for this trade?

 HVAC professionals should see steady demand for their services in much of the country.
-Government estimates indicate that refrigeration and air conditioning mechanics will enjoy a good employment outlook in British Columbia, Manitoba, Ontario, Quebec, and Prince Edward Island.
+Job Bank estimates indicate that refrigeration and air conditioning mechanics will enjoy a good employment outlook in British Columbia, Ontario, and Prince Edward Island.

 That's largely because, as is the case in many of the skilled trades, much of the current workforce is on the verge of retiring.
-In fact, almost two-thirds of the 14,800 projected job openings for HVAC mechanics across Canada between 2015 and 2024 will come from retirements.1
+In fact, according to the Canadian Occupational Projection System, almost half of the 13,600 projected job openings for HVAC mechanics across Canada between 2017 and 2026 will come from retirements.

 As HVAC systems become ever more complex, and as Canadians strive to make their homes more energy efficient, the need for skilled technicians to install, repair, and service these systems will continue to grow.